 The Advocating Of A Police Beating And More

-According to the PVP database, they have uncovered Facebook posts which advocate violent behavior by law enforcement officers, racial comments, and the abuse of women.
+According to the PVP database, they have uncovered Facebook posts that advocate violent behavior by law enforcement officers, racial comments, and the abuse of women.

 For example, a popular meme with the words, “fuck the police” so I said, “fuck your 911 call, I’ll get to your dying homeboy when I finish my coffee” has made its rounds on social media.